 SHAREHOLDER INVESTIGATION: Halper Sadeh LLC Investigates OSH, ARGO, CSII

-Oak Street Health, Inc. (NYSE: OSH)’s sale to CVS Health® for $39.00 per share.
+Oak Street Health, Inc. OSH's sale to CVS Health® for $39.00 per share.
 If you are an Oak Street shareholder, click here to learn more about your rights and options.

-Argo Group International Holdings, Ltd. (NYSE: ARGO)’s sale to Brookfield Reinsurance for $30.00 per share in cash.
+Argo Group International Holdings, Ltd. ARGO's sale to Brookfield Reinsurance for $30.00 per share in cash.
 If you are an Argo shareholder, click here to learn more about your rights and options.

-Cardiovascular Systems, Inc. (NASDAQ: CSII)’s sale to Abbott Laboratories for $20.00 per common share.
+Cardiovascular Systems, Inc. CSII's sale to Abbott Laboratories for $20.00 per common share.
 If you are a Cardiovascular shareholder, click here to learn more about your rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.